chezokid44/OpenTTDMods/Scripts/BoomtownOrBust/README.md

 The script includes several settings that let you tune the difficulty and behaviour of town decay and growth:

 - towns_per_day - How many towns are affected each day.
-Higher values mean faster and wider decline across the map.
+1 for steady long term play, higher values mean faster and wider decline.
+Range 1 to 500.
+Defaults are easy 1, medium 2, hard 3, custom 1.
-- buildings_per_town - How many buildings are demolished in each affected town per day.
-Controls the intensity of daily shrinkage.
+- buildings_per_town - How much destruction in each affected town per day.
+1 for steady decline, 500 for town smash.
+Range 1 to 500.
+Defaults are easy 1, medium 2, hard 3, custom 1.
+- subsidy_growth_iterations - How many growth steps are applied when a qualifying subsidy is awarded.
+50 is small, 500 is lots, 2000 is silly.
+Range 1 to 2000.
+Defaults are easy 100, medium 50, hard 25, custom 50.
 - min_active_subsidies - The minimum number of subsidies that must exist at any time.
 If the number falls below this threshold, new town to town subsidies are created.
-- subsidy_growth_iterations - How many growth steps are applied when a qualifying subsidy is awarded.
-Larger numbers produce much larger growth bursts.
-  (0-50 Small, 50-100 medium, 100-300 large, 300+ silly)
+Range 0 to 50.
+Defaults are easy 10, medium 5, hard 3, custom 5.
+- min_subsidie_distance - Minimum distance required for subsidy creation, as a percentage of the map.
+Range 1 to 90.
+Defaults are easy 1, medium 5, hard 10, custom 5.
+- max_subsidie_distance - Maximum distance allowed for subsidy creation, as a percentage of the map.
+Range 10 to 100.
+Defaults are easy 10, medium 20, hard 50, custom 20.
+- show_intro_message - If enabled, an introduction message is shown when the game starts or loads.
+Default 1 (enabled).
+- show_news_on_town_grow - If enabled, a news message is shown whenever a town grows.
+Default 1 (enabled).
 - move_viewport_on_town_grow - If enabled, the game view automatically moves to the town when it grows.
-Useful for visibility and debugging.
-- show_news_on_town_grow - If enabled, a news message is shown whenever a town grows.
-  These values can be customised through the Game Script settings in OpenTTD, and each has its own easy, medium, hard, and custom defaults.
+Default 0 (disabled).
+- move_viewport_on_town_smash - If enabled, the game view automatically moves to the town when destruction of 100 or more occurs.
+Default 1 (enabled).

 ---